alifahsanul/continuous_control/report.md

 ## Learning Algorithm
 * This project solved the second version, which is 20 identical agents.
 * To solve this reinforcement learning problem, [Deep Deterministic Policy Gradient](https://arxiv.org/pdf/1509.02971.pdf) is used.
+* The implementations are mainly referring to this [code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum)
 * The architectures of _Actor_ is shown in the following figure.
 <img src="https://raw.githubusercontent.com/alifahsanul/banana_navigation/master/image/nn.jpg" alt="drawing" width="500"/>
 <img src="media/actor.png" width="600"/>